zontasticality/ar-ontology/data/Theorem.md

 type: structure
 ---

-A Theorem is [[is-a:Well-Formed Formula]] that can be constructed according to the [[part:Rule of Inference]] (plural) of a [[mention: Formal System]], and therefore can be reached by logical deduction.
+A Theorem is [[is-a:Well-Formed Formula]] that can be constructed according to some combination of multiple [[part:rule of inference|rules of inference]] of a [[mention: formal system]], and therefore can be reached by logical deduction.

-There are well-formed formulas that cannot be theorems because they are not provable within the system; they may be true or false.

-For instance, in [[mention:Propositional Logic]], the [[mention:Logical Formula]] P OR NOTP, known as the Law of Excluded Middle, is a Theorem because it can be derived from the [[uses:Axiom]] (plural).